 Recently, Erika has been giving her passion and practice to a calling of the global awakening of divine feminine embodied spirituality.
 Deepening in her articulation of these practices, Erika is attending a Women’s Temple Training in Spring this year.
-She looks forward to bringing back ritual and wisdom, infusing local yoginis/yogis with enthusiasm and a deeper connection to the Divine embodied with us and surrounding us.
+She looks forward to bringing back the ritual and wisdom, infusing local yoginis/yogis with enthusiasm and a deeper connection to the Divine embodied with us and surrounding us.

 Kyle Leia Heyesen, MA, ERYT200, YACEP